• Skip to primary navigation

 Place a triangle of yufka on a large, flat surface, pointed end away from you.

-Cheese filling spread on the large side of the yufka
+a spoonful of filling is placed on the long side of the triangle

 Wet the tip on each pastry at the pointed end to seal it.